RSS: Interoperability

 Although the number of items in an RSS channel is theoretically unlimited, some news aggregators do not support RSS files larger than 150KB.
 For example, applications that rely on the Common Feed List of Windows might handle such files as if they were corrupt, and not open them.
 Interoperability can be maximized by keeping the file size under this limit.

 Podcasts are distributed using RSS.
 To listen to a podcast, a user adds the RSS feed to their podcast client, and the client can then list available episodes and download or stream them for listening or viewing.
 To be included in a podcast directory the feed must for each episode provide a title, description, artwork, category, language, and explicit rating.
-There are some services that specifically indexes and is a search engine for podcasts.
+Some services specifically index podcasts and act as a search engine for them.

 Some BitTorrent clients support RSS.
 RSS feeds which provide links to .torrent files allow users to subscribe and automatically download content as soon as it is published.

 RSS to email

 Some services deliver RSS to an email inbox, sending updates from user's personal selection and schedules.
 Examples of such services include IFTTT, Zapier and others.
 Conversely, some services deliver email to RSS readers.
 Further services like e.g. Gmane allow to subscribe to feeds via NNTP.

-It may be noted that email clients such as Thunderbird supports RSS natively.
+Some email clients such as Thunderbird support RSS natively.